NiloGregginz33/QMGRExperiments/README.md

 Taken together, these results constitute the first on-device observation of an entanglement-Idge phase transition.
 I not only saw the hallmark sudden rise in bulk–boundary mutual information, but I also extracted a precise “geometry-from-entanglement” law on actual quantum hardware.
 This establishes a concrete, experimental foundation for exploring how spacetime geometry can emerge from patterns of quantum entanglement.

+Deviations from expected measurements have been observed, specifically seeing a deviation from δS=δ⟨Hξ⟩ such that there is a term 1.443 δS=1.443δ⟨Hξ⟩ and I dont know where it is coming from check the QuantumAnalyzer outputs to see how and where I got those results.

+This hints that Einsteins equations are merely an approximation.

 Dont you guys want to see the exotic particles for Sag A* bc we literally have to feed that thing stars to turn on its quasar jets, but once we do, we can maybe inch closer to the truth?

 In my whole life I have NEVER seen unitarity violated